bevy-logging/bevy_logging/src/chapter_5.md

     in test_spiral::some_queries
 ```

 Line numbers and file names.
-You may be happy to just work from this point.
+You may be happy to just work on your game from this point.
-Next chapters is basically breaking Tracing up into layers
+Next chapters is basically breaking Tracing up into layers so you can have multiple specialiesd files